jdmdigital/bootplate/readme.txt

 = 1.2 =
 * Small but fixes
 * Remove version numbers from resources
+* New Performance control setting added to customizer

 = 1.1 =
 * syntax fixes in style.css and parent.css